david-drew/OpenVINO-Samples/UX_Samples_Guide.md

     `source /opt/intel/openvino/bin/setupvars.sh`

-2. Have the directory pathways for the following:
+2. Have the directory paths for the following:
 - Sample application:
 These are binaries located in:
-`~/omz_demos_build/intel64/Release`
+`~/omz_demos_build/intel64/Release` or `~/inference_engine_samples_build/intel64/Release`
 - Media: video or image.
-- Model: Neural Network topology converted to a Model Optimizer compatible format, an XML file.
+- Model: Neural Network model converted to a Model Optimizer compatible format, an XML file.
 See **Models** below for more information.

 3. Choose the correct precision for a model:
 - FP32: Used when running the model on the CPU.